 Newsletters are unmistakably core to any email marketing strategy, but especially in the travel industry.

-Fantasizing about city-breaks and beach vacations is something we’ve all done at some point.
-People may consider taking a vacation all year around, with peaks and dips, but we don’t know exactly when the decision will be made.
-That’s why, creating regular emails to keep in touch with them and promote your destinations will allow you to entice your contacts and be there when they need it.
+Fantasizing about city breaks and beach vacations is something we’ve all done at some point.
+People may consider taking a vacation all year round, with peaks and dips, but we don’t know exactly when the decision will be made.
+That’s why creating regular emails to keep in touch with them and promote your destinations will allow you to entice your contacts and be there when they need it.

 People won’t book a trip every time they get your newsletter.
-But by sending out content that adds value and that they enjoy reading, you will keep top-of-mind and they’ll probably think of your company once they’re ready to book their trip.
+But by sending out content that adds value and that they enjoy reading, you will keep them top-of-mind, and they’ll probably think of your company once they’re ready to book their trip.